dougeby/IntuneDocs/intune/troubleshoot-mam.md

 **Device Non-Compliant**: This app cannot be used because you are using a jailbroken device.
 Contact your IT administrator for help. | Intune detected the user is on a jailbroken device. | Reset the device to default factory settings.
 Follow [these instructions](https://support.apple.com/HT201274) from the Apple support site.
 **Internet Connection Required**: You must be connected to the Internet to verify that you can use this app. | The device is not connected to the Internet. | Connect the device to a WiFi or Data network.
 **Unknown Failure**: Try restarting this app.
 If the problem persists, contact your IT administrator for help. | An unknown failure occurred. | Wait a while and try again.
 If the error persists, create a [support ticket](get-support.md#create-an-online-support-ticket) with Intune.
 **Accessing Your Organization's Data**: The work or school account you specified does not have access to this app.
 You may have to sign in with a different account.
 Contact your IT administrator for help. | Intune detects the user attempted to sign in with second work or school account that is different from the MAM enrolled account for the device.
-Only one work or school account can be managed by MAM at a time per device. | Have the user sign in with the account whose username is pre-populated by the sign-in screen. <br> <br> Or, have the user sign in with the new work or school account and remove the existing MAM enrolled account.
+Only one work or school account can be managed by MAM at a time per device. | Have the user sign in with the account whose username is pre-populated by the sign-in screen.
+You may need to [configure the user UPN setting for Intune](https://docs.microsoft.com/intune/data-transfer-between-apps-manage-ios#configure-user-upn-setting-for-microsoft-intune-or-third-party-emm) <br> <br> Or, have the user sign in with the new work or school account and remove the existing MAM enrolled account.
 **Connection Issue**: An unexpected connection issue occurred.
 Check your connection and try again.  |  Unexpected failure. | Wait a while and try again.
 If the error persists, create a [support ticket](get-support.md#create-an-online-support-ticket) with Intune.
 **Alert**: This app can no longer be used.
 Contact your IT administrator for more information. | Failure to validate the app's certificate. | Make sure the app version is up-to-date. <br><br> Reinstall the app.
 **Error**: This app has encountered a problem and must close.
 If this error persists, please contact your IT administrator. | Failure to read the MAM app PIN from the Apple iOS Keychain. | Restart the device.
 Make sure the app version is up-to-date. <br><br> Reinstall the app.